aerohive/Aerohive_Corporate_Account_Sync/README.md

             Aerohive Corporate Account Sync is a PowerShell Script using ACS APIs to automate the creation of User Accounts on HiveManager NG for domain users.
-            THIS SCRIPT IS NOT MODIFYING THE AD USERS!
+            THIS SCRIPT IS NOT MODIFYING ANY DOMAIN USERS!
 It is just using domain users' information to create User Accounts on HiveManager NG.

         options are
                 -h